moov-io/ach/README.md

 ### Command Line

-On each release there's a `achcli` utility released.
+On each release there's an `achcli` utility released.
 This tool can display ACH files in a human-readable format which is easier to read than their plaintext format.

 ```
-$ wget -O achcli https://github.com/moov-io/ach/releases/download/v1.4.4/achcli-darwin-amd64 && chmod +x achcli
+$ wget -O achcli https://github.com/moov-io/ach/releases/download/v1.6.1/achcli-darwin-amd64 && chmod +x achcli

 $ achcli test/testdata/ppd-debit.ach
 Describing ACH file 'test/testdata/ppd-debit.ach'